Start date

 Degree overview

 • Study at a university recognised globally in Business.
-UniSA Business is in the top one per cent worldwide1 and has been awarded an overall five stars for excellence in the QS Stars Ratings 2022.
+UniSA Business is in the top one per cent worldwide and has been awarded an overall five stars for excellence1.

 • UniSA Business is accredited by both AACSB International and EFMD (EQUIS) – the world’s leading accreditation bodies.